 \section{Abstract}

-We present an extensive study of the key problem of online learning where algorithms are allowed to abstain from making predictions.
+We present an extensive study of a key problem in online learning where the learner can opt to abstain from making a prediction, at a certain cost.
 In the adversarial setting, we show how existing online algorithms and guarantees can be adapted to this problem.
-In the stochastic setting, we first point out a bias problem that limits the straightforward extension of algorithms such as \UCBN\ to time-varying feedback graphs, as needed in this context.
-Next, we give a new algorithm, \UCBGT, that exploits historical data and is adapted to time-varying feedback graphs.
-We show that this algorithm benefits from more favorable regret guarantees than a possible, but limited, extension of \UCBN.
-We further report the results of a series of experiments demonstrating that \UCBGT\ largely outperforms that extension of \UCBN, as well as more standard baselines.
+In the stochastic setting, we first point out a bias problem that limits the straightforward extension of algorithms such as \UCBN\ to this context.
+Next, we give a new algorithm, \UCBGT, that exploits historical data and time-varying feedback graphs.
+We show that this algorithm benefits from more favorable regret guarantees than a natural extension of \UCBN.
+We further report the results of a series of experiments demonstrating that \UCBGT\ largely outperforms that extension of \UCBN, as well as other standard baselines.